emercoin/docs/en/running-emercoin/testnet.md

 -   The testnet blockchain will be stored in the `/testnet` directory.
 -   If you need testnet coins, contact the Emercoin developers.

+You can get 10 coins for test. <a href="https://emercoin.com/en/for-developers#get-coins">Apply</a>.